alprnkeskekoglu/countries/README.md

-# countries
+# Countries

-List of all countries with names, languages and translates
+List of all countries with names, languages and translates.

+# Formats Available

+  - JSON
+  - XML
+  - SQL
+  -- MySql